West Himalayan Birch Betula Jacquemontii aka Kashmir Birch Options

 When choosing a spot for your Birch tree go for full sun and sheltered.
 It will tolerate partial shade but you will get better results in full sun.
 Although the tree is listed as drought and wet tolerant, prolonged standing water could become a problem.

 The best way to plant this Birch tree is to get someone else to do it.
-Second best way is to learn telekinesis.
-Failing that plant in a moist but well draining soil.
+The second best way is to learn telekinesis.
+Failing that plant in moist but well-draining soil.
 West Himalayan Birch Betula Jacquemontii is tolerant of most soil conditions including sand, chalk, clay and loam.
 Acid to neutral soils are also tolerated.
-It seems the only place you cannot plant this Birch tree is in shallow chalk and your attic .
+It seems the only place you cannot plant this Birch tree is in shallow chalk and your attic.
 It is for these reasons Betula Jacquemontii is easy to grow.

-Himalayan Birch trees are shallow rooted trees so in exposed sites, you might want to consider staking.
+Himalayan Birch trees are shallow-rooted trees so in exposed sites, you might want to consider staking.
 The stake will need to be placed "up wind" of the tree if using a single stake and in the UK the prevailing winds are from the South West.
-If you are using two stakes opposed from each other (in location not political views) then still a good idea to have one of them up wind.
+If you are using two stakes opposed to each other (in location not political views) then still a good idea to have one of them up wind.